 The faculty of the Department of Nursing provides a caring and supportive environment while respecting the diversity of the student body and communities which it serves.
 The University community cultivates and supports faculty/student collaboration and mentoring.
-Students are treated as individuals with unique qualities and learning needs.
-Through role modeling, the faculty reflects the department's philosophy of caring in their own nursing practice and in their relationships with faculty, students, and the community.
+The students are treated as individuals with unique qualities and learning needs.
+Through professional actions, the faculty reflects the department's philosophy of excellence in nursing practice, creation of evidence-based research, establishing strong interdisciplinary associations and fostering supportive relationships with colleagues, students and the community.

-The AACN Essentials documents and (The Essentials of Doctoral Education (2006), (The Essentials of Baccalaureate Education (2008), The Essentials of Master's Education (2011) provide structure for the curriculum content of both programs.
-The faculty designed both programs to facilitate the students' abilities to creatively respond to a continuously changing health system.
-Innovative educational experiences are cooperatively planned to meet the needs of students and clients and to empower them both.
-The interpretation, development and implementation of ethical research are stressed throughout the educational process.
+The 2008 AACN Essentials document (The Essentials of Baccalaureate Education), the 2011 AACN Essentials document (The Essentials of Master's Education), and the 2006 AACN Essentials document (The Essentials of Doctoral Education for Advanced Nursing Practice) provide structure for the curriculum content of all programs.
+The faculty designed all programs to facilitate the students' abilities to creatively respond to a continuously changing health system.
+Innovative educational experiences are cooperatively planned to meet the needs of both the students and clients empowering them in the nursing-client partnership.
+The interpretation, development and implementation of ethical evidence-based research are stressed throughout the educational process.

 Ethical decision making, accountability, critical thinking, and effective communication skills are emphasized.
-This is achieved by the application of nursing theory to professional practice.
-Each program promotes lifelong learning and the pursuit of advanced professional degrees.
+This is achieved by the application of nursing theory and empirical evidence to professional practice.
+All programs promote lifelong learning, leadership, and prepare the student for advance professional degrees or post-doctoral studies.
+December 2015

 Revised 1991

 1996

 1998

 Revised 2001

 2002

 2011

 2014

+2015